nbarikipoulos/poppy-robot-cli/README.md

 ## Known Limitations/Issues

-Nodejs could not use the zeroconf service natively _i.e_ is unable to bind to the robot using 'poppy.local' as hostname.
+Connection to the robot using 'poppy.local' as hostname _i.e._ using zeroconf service could implies huge lags and timeout.

+It acts as a 'hit-or-miss' behavior depending of your network configuration, computer OS, etc...

+A simple workaround is to use the ip of the robot or a hostname configured via a dns server.

-Then, users must:
+Then, in such case, users should:
-- Get the robot ip or configure a hostname in the dns server of their router/box,
+- Get the ip of the robot or configure a hostname in the dns server of their router/box,
-- Use it with the -i/--ip flag or to persist it in a poppyrc file as explained [here](#configuring-poppy).
+- Use it with the -i/--ip flag or persist it in a poppyrc file as explained [here](#configuring-poppy).

 ## Credits